dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

      ('=' <expression>)?;
 ```

-The word `factory` is added to the set of reserved words.
+The word `factory` is removed from the set of built-in identifiers and
+added to the set of reserved words.

 *This allows the new constructor declaration syntax such as `factory();` to
 be unambiguous.
 It is also a breaking change because `factory` can no